MikeHopley/ftl-ships-guide/rock-b.md

 Your offence is good initially, but terrible against two-shield enemies.
 You also have a weapons buffer for the Heavy Pierce.
 Delay shield upgrades enough to afford a weapon.
 Selling Rock Plating and Fire Bomb gets you 65 scrap, so you only need to float 15.

 If you don’t find a shield-breaking weapon, buy a system instead.
-Hacking, teleporter, or mind control make the Fire Bomb much better.
+Hacking, teleporter, or mind control makes the Fire Bomb much better.
 With level 2 hacking and trained weapons crew, Heavy Pierce can hit [twice in one shields hack](https://www.youtube.com/watch?v=aUih2EGYx7s).
 Even drone control with a combat drone can work.

 Floating 40 scrap would let you buy hacking or mind control without selling the Fire Bomb, or 50 scrap for a teleporter instead.
 This delays shield upgrades considerably, and those systems do not help much in Zoltan fights.
 I think it’s safer to float 15, which still gives the option to trade Fire Bomb for hacking.